 The building envelope is the physical separator – the walls, roof and foundation – between the inside and outside of the building.
-The design, configuration and performance of the building envelope has a direct impact on your comfort, home heating bill and your home maintenance costs.
-The envelope is also the longest lasting and most difficult piece of a home to change, so it should be a top priority when building.
+The design, configuration and performance of the building envelope have a direct impact on your comfort, home heating bill and home maintenance costs.
+The envelope is also the longest-lasting and most difficult piece of a home to change, so it should be a top priority when building.

 Energy-Efficiency in New Homes

 - Insulation: Proper insulation keeps heat inside when it’s cold outside, and keeps it cool inside when it’s warm outside

 - Good Windows: Energy-efficient windows, doors and skylights can reduce your home energy costs

 - Ventilation: Highly efficient and airtight homes will typically have a heat recovery ventilator (HRV) that provides abundant fresh air into the home while minimizing heat loss